 All clinical placements are undertaken primarily with the Queensland Ambulance Service (QAS).
-Due to state-wide demand for placement positions, students must be prepared to travel to any location within Queensland for clinical placements as home placement is very unlikely.
+Due to state-wide demand for placement positions, students must be prepared to travel to any location within Queensland for clinical placements as a placement experience near your residence is highly unlikely.
 This commonly involves staying away from home for the duration of the placement, and taking leave from substantive employment and other regular responsibilities to ensure availability for full-time 24/7 rostered work.
 Students with extenuating circumstances restricting ability to travel and stay away from home are invited to submit requests for special consideration, but should understand that these may not be fulfilled if there are simply no available placement allocations within their home town.

 The QAS has identified over 120 stations from 15 operational districts where students can undertake a clinical placement.
 Students seeking clinical placement outside of the Queensland Ambulance Service must understand that interstate placements are not readily available, and that certain statutory Services only accept interstate placement requests from students with pre-existing volunteer or employment relationships with those Services.
 For further information please contact the Unit Coordinator for clinical placements at firstname.lastname@example.org

 The three clinical placement units involve the following on-road blocks.
 All placements must be completed as contiguous blocks during the time period allocated to that placement unit.

-There is no capacity for students to request split blocks, custom dates, or to work only on their days off.
+There is no capacity for students to request split blocks, custom dates, or to attend placement on specific days.
 Calendar dates for these blocks may change from year to year depending upon state-wide allocation availability, and are determined at the end of Term Two for the following year.
 The dates are announced to all students at that time in an information sheet, and can thereafter be found on the Sonia Home Page (clinical placement management software) and the CG95 Portal (on Moodle).

 Mandatory requirements for clinical placement